apache/openwhisk/docs/feeds.md

 The *alarm* feed is implemented with a similar pattern.

-The connection-based architecture is the highest performance option -- but imposes more overhead on operations compared to the polling and hook architectures.
+The connection-based architecture is the highest performance option, but imposes more overhead on operations compared to the polling and hook architectures.